 Emerging industries will be a new area of cooperation for China and Malaysia.
 The two countries are expected to enhance cooperation in the fields of digital economy, agriculture, high-tech and automobile manufacturing, said Bai Tian, the Chinese Ambassador to Malaysia.

-In recent years, Alibaba's investment in Malaysia has reached more than $100 million, according to Jack Ma, Alibaba founder and executive chairman.
+In recent years, Alibaba's investment in Malaysia has reached more than 100 million US dollars, according to Jack Ma, Alibaba founder and executive chairman.

 Last November, Alibaba established the first international eHub in Malaysia under the Electronic World Trade Platform (eWTP) initiative.

 In June this year, Alibaba launched a new office in Malaysia, which was the group’s first office in Southeast Asia.